-It all began back in 2001 when the Agile Manifesto was created.
+It all began back in 2001 with the Agile Manifesto.
 There was a need for a new approach that can help organizations be more flexible, responsive, and adaptive to changes.

-Frustrated with how things were, the “founding fathers” of Agile came up with a manifesto based on 12 principles.
+Frustrated with how things were, Agile's "founding fathers" came up with a manifesto based on 12 principles.

 The original formulation of the first of the Agile principles says, "our highest priority is to satisfy the customer through early and continuous delivery of valuable software".
 However, it is perfectly applicable in areas outside of software development.

-By applying this concept, you will increase the agility of your process and respond to changes in a timely fashion.
+By applying this concept, you will increase your process's agility and respond to changes in a timely fashion.
 On the other hand, your customers will be happier because they will get the value they are paying for more frequently.
-In addition, they will be able to provide you with feedback early on so you will be able to decrease the likelihood of making significant changes later in the process.
+Also, they will be able to provide you with feedback early on, so you will be able to decrease the likelihood of making significant changes later in the process.

 Still, if need be, change requests should be most welcome even at the late stages of project execution.
 The original text of the second of the Agile principles states that your team needs to "welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage".

-Originally, “deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale” the third of the Agile project management principles aims to reduce the batch sizes that you use to process work.
+The third Agile project management principle originally states, "deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale".
+Its prime goal is to reduce the batch sizes that you use to process work.